 Our philosophy on repairs

 Opendoor has purchased and resold thousands of homes, and through this process, we’ve learned about the types of repairs that are important to buyers in our markets.
 Our philosophy is to ask for the repairs we know the next reasonable buyer of the home will ask for.
 This means we request repairs for anything that is broken, inoperable, or that can impact the safety, structure, or functionality of the house.
-Learn more on our repairs page what the most common repair items are found by our inspectors.
+Learn more on our repairs page what the most common repair items are found by our estimators.

 Unlike a flipper who makes money by buying homes “as is” and renovating heavily to mark up the home price, we make money by charging a service fee and only ask for the repairs the next reasonable buyer would.
 And because the real estate market is always changing, we frequently take a look at the homes we sell to see if buyers have stopped asking for a certain repair.
 If so, we stop asking for it as well.